CiscoDevNet/MLAnywhere/README.md

 ### The Bolts Demo

-If we look at the Kubeflow dashboard, we can see at the top of the page we get to choose the **ciscodemo** namespace.....so let's do that!
+If we look at the Kubeflow dashboard, we can see at the top of the page we get to choose the **ciscodemo** namespace.....so let's do that to build out the supporting pipelines!